ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 tagged a verb.

 One can imagine the extent to which obscure medical jargon could completely confuse spaCy.
-In the absence of a version of spaCy trained on medical corpora, Clarity attempts to overcome such problems by replacing medical terms with common English nouns.
-The resulting sentence **does not** have to make sense.
+In the absence of a version of spaCy trained on medical texts, Clarity attempts to overcome such problems by replacing medical ngrams with common English nouns.
+The resulting sentence **does not** have to "make sense".
 All it needs to do is help spaCy produce the correct dependency parse of the sentence and correctly resolve the relationships between the various phrases.
-The substitution process is not foolproof either, but we observe consistently better results with the ngram substitutions than without them.
+The substitution process is not foolproof either, but we observe consistently better results on medical texts with the ngram substitutions than without them.

 .. _special case tokenization rules: https://spacy.io/usage/linguistic-features#special-cases